zsteve/gWOT/README.md

 This code accompanies the paper (TBA on arXiv)
 ```
 Hugo Lavenant, Stephen Zhang, Young-Heon Kim, and Geoffrey Schiebinger.
-Towards a mathematical theory of trajectory inference.
+Towards a mathematical theory of trajectory inference, 2021.
 ```